 - If have a low income?
-This depends.
 Whether your income is large enough to afford a home loan depends on the size of your deposit, the amount you're borrowing and more.

 - I have bad credit?
-Many home loan lenders today offer solutions to those with credit impairment.
+Many home loan lenders today offer solutions to those with credit impairment, even if you have been rejected, have defaulted, are a discharged bankrupt or have a Part IX debt agreement on file.
 Also, note that most regular banks will consider some bad credit applications if you explain your situation and the steps you've taken to solve it.

 In most cases, the simplest way to find out what home loans are suitable to you is to speak to a mortgage broker.
 They are experts who have knowledge of the different lenders and their eligibility requirements, and can save you the hassle of applying for a loan and getting knocked back.
 They're usually free to you, as they earn a commission from the lender when you take out the loan.
 You can speak to a mortgage broker by filling out this form, or you can use the home loan comparison table above to start your own search.
 Sometimes it's also useful to make your own home loan comparison spreadsheet by selecting a few of the loans you're interested in and comparing them side-by-side.

 The home loan market is highly competitive, and this means that the majority of lenders will provide discounts to advertised rates if you ask.
 The following helps when negotiating: